trevor-trinh/exchange/README.md

 #### Matching Engine

-The matching engine is the core of the exchange, handling order placement, matching, and execution with microsecond latency.
+The matching engine is the core of the exchange, handling order placement, matching, and execution.

 - **Orderbook**: In-memory B-tree implementation with price-time priority, O(log n) complexity
 - **Matcher**: Price-time priority algorithm with continuous matching and partial fills